jeflem/ananke/doc/src/container-admins.md

 Restart the hub with `systemctl restart jupyterhub` and all single-user servers (File, Hub Control Panel, Stop, Start).

-Configuration of file systems is covered in [](file-transfer-users).
+Configuration of file systems is covered [here](hub-users.md#file-transfer-hub-users).

 ### Shared directories

-If your hub users need to share files, either because you don't wont them to upload and store identical copies of large data sets to their home directories or your users's want to send files to other users, you can set this up as follows:
+If your hub users need to share files, either because you don't want them to upload and store identical copies of large data sets to their home directories or your users, want to send files to other users, you can set this up as follows:

 Create a directory `data` somewhere in your home directory on the host machine.
 Create a `datasets` subdirectory with read permission for all users and a `share` subdirectory with write permission for all users.
 ```
 cd ~
 mkdir container-data